shubhamchoudhary00/bitespeed-test/README.md

 I have also added some additional endpoints for my testing purpose

-One of them is add-contact endpoint which will take email,phoneNumber and linkedPrecedence as request body parameters to create a new record in the database
+One of them is add-contact endpoint which will take email,phoneNumber,linkedId and linkedPrecedence as request body parameters to create a new record in the database

 Below is the endpoint for it, it is also a post request https://bitespeed-ps19.onrender.com/api/add-contact